Professor Green: 2013–2014: Growing Up In Public

 A promotional non-album single, titled "Are You Getting Enough?", featuring Miles Kane and was released in July 2013.
 After the single failed to chart even in the UK top 100, Green announced that the first "proper" single from the album would be released in January 2014 and the album would follow shortly.

 Green performed new tracks titled "I Need Church" and "Little Secrets" in his 2013 live sets.
 Tweets and Instagram posts also revealed a collaboration with Wretch 32 and iSHi titled "Gross" and another track titled "The Middle".
 Green also posted a short clip of a collaboration with iSHI and Ella Eyre which didn't make the album.

 Green appeared on CBBC show 12 Again, talking about his life at age 12.
 In April 2013, he released a 54-second teaser of the album's first promotional single "Not Your Man", which features vocals from Thabo.

 In 2014, he appeared on a remix of "German Whip" by Meridian Dan, also featuring Skepta, Bossman Birdie and Jordan Stephens.
 "Not Your Man" premiered in July 2014, and was released as an "instant grat" download on iTunes when you pre-ordered the album.
 The album's second "instant grat" promotional single, "I Need Church", was released on 16 July.
 The lead single from the album, "Lullaby" featuring Tori Kelly, was released in September 2014.
 Growing Up in Public was released in September 2014.
 The album featured guest appearances from James Craise, Tori Kelly, Mr Probz, Rizzle Kicks, Whinnie Williams, Thabo, Cas and Dream Mclean.

 2016–present: Matters of the Heart

 In November 2016, Professor Green released "One Eye on the Door" with an accompanying music video.

 In June 2019, Green announced that he would be releasing the title track of his second EP, Matters of the Heart in July, with the 6-track EP set to be released in September.
 He will be touring the album.
 In 2020, the track "Bad Decisions" was released featuring NAHLI.

 In August 2021, Green was signed to a worldwide artist services deal with British independent record label Cooking Vinyl.

+In January 2026, Green appeared as a contestant on the seventh series of The Masked Singer as "Teabag".
+He was second to be unmasked.